Shark Rotator with DuoClean Review

 Hard Surface Cleaning

 Having much less weight than the Carpet Cleaning metric, the Hard Surface Cleaning metric only accounted for 10% of the total score.
 The procedure was identical to the carpet, with each model being tasked at sucking up rice, cereal, flour, and oatmeal, with each model being graded on the amount of debris collected and the number of passes required to do it.
-The Shark Rotator did amazingly well, earning the top score of the entire group — 9 out of 10 — for its unmatched hard surface cleaning performance.
-The chart below shows how the rest of the vacuums paled in comparison to the Shark Rotator's unchallenged abilities.
+The Shark Rotator did amazingly well, earning the top score of the entire group for its unmatched hard surface cleaning performance.

 This vacuum did excellent in our rice test, collecting all of the rice in a single pass.
 It even collected rice that was spread wider than the brush head, having sufficient power to suck the rice over and collect.
 We used the hard floor option for these tests, with the spinning front brush proving to be very helpful and effective.
 This model continued its stellar performance in the flour test, tying for the top score overall.
 It took about 10 passes, but the Shark Rotator eventually got all of the flour off the hardwood floor — even from the cracks between panels.

 Finishing out this metric, the Shark Rotator got all of the cereal and the oatmeal in a single pass in the two subsequent tests.